Prosopagnosia

 Prosopagnosia, also known as face blindness, is a cognitive disorder of face perception in which the ability to recognize familiar faces, including one's own face (self-recognition), is impaired, while other aspects of visual processing (e.g., object discrimination) and intellectual functioning (e.g., decision-making) remain intact.
 The term originally referred to a condition following acute brain damage (acquired prosopagnosia), but a congenital or developmental form of the disorder also exists, with a prevalence of 2–2.5%.

-A common misconception about prosopagnosia is that the contours and details of the face appear blurry or distorted, however the condition is not characterized by warped visuals.
-Seeing distorted faces is a common symptom of prosopometamorphopsia, not prosopagnosia.
+Prosopagnosia should not be confused with prosopometamorphopsia, a disorder characterized by altered perceptions of faces.